Malibu Comics: Malibu Interactive and Ultraverse

 In late 1992, seeking to capitalize on the growing video game market, Malibu merged with video game developer Acme Interactive to form Malibu Comics Entertainment, Inc., with Malibu Interactive acting as a subsidiary.
+The company also has a UK office led by Ian McGee, the former producer of Mindscape.

 The Ultraverse line was launched in June 1993 during the "boom" of the early 1990s, roughly concurrent with the debut of publishers such as Image and Valiant, and new superhero lines from DC and Dark Horse (Milestone and Comics' Greatest World, respectively).
 The line was in part intended to fill the gap left by Image's independence.

 Emphasizing the tight continuity between the various series in the Ultraverse line, Malibu made extensive use of crossovers, in which a story that began in one series would be continued in the next-shipping issue of another series.
 Various promotions for special editions or limited-print stories followed.
 The Ultraverse line came to dominate Malibu's catalog.

+The success led Malibu Comics to partner with THQ to develop video games from its comic book characters under the label Malibu Games.

 The Bravura imprint, launched in January 1994, was Malibu's creator-owned imprint.
 Founding members of the Bravura group were Dan Brereton (Nocturnals), Howard Chaykin (Power & Glory), Steven D. Grant & Gil Kane (Edge), Dan Jurgens (Deuce), Walt Simonson (Star Slammers), and Jim Starlin (Breed, Dreadstar).
 The group was represented by attorney Harris M. Miller II.
 The "Bravura Gold Stamp Program" encouraged readers to collect stickers from each issue of Breed, Power & Glory, Edge, Dreadstar, and Star Slammers to qualify for various offers, including "the rare" Bravura #0.

 Malibu launched the Rock-It Comix imprint for rock music comics in early 1994.
 Malibu worked with the management firm Gold Mountain Entertainment in dealing with the musicians, while International Strategic Marketing distributed the line to comic book shops, music outlets, and newsstands.

 By early 1994, Malibu Comics Entertainment had large numbers of employees in various divisions, including editorial, design, the art department, coloring, imagesetting, marketing, film, finance, and administration.